 If you accept the game and its rules as alien agents define them and proceed to rebel against uncivil authorities, mindlessly hating and resisting, YOU LOSE.
 (Alien invaders win.)

 . . .
 The only chance of winning — ultimately, surviving — is to demand a new, clean, unmarked deck — one with all the cards.
-In other words, make a fresh start based on an accurate, complete Positive Paradigm.
+In other words, make a fresh start based on the accurate and complete Quantum Paradigm.

 LET THE NEW YEAR BE THE TIME OF YOUR START FRESH.